The People Behind LYFS

 Candela de Amorrortu (she/her)

-Candela is a junior at Lexington High School, beginning her first year on the youth advisory board for LYFS.
+Candela is a senior at Lexington High School and is in her second year on the Youth Advisory Board for LYFS.
 She has grown to be more involved with mental health, after becoming a peer mentor for Sources of Strength.
 She believes that mental health is a topic that should be comfortably spoken about among her Lexington community.
 Candela also enjoys being a peer mentor and leader at Lexington High School.
-Out of school, Candela loves performing with the LHS improv troupe, running for the track team and travelling with her family!
+Out of school, Candela loves performing with the LHS improv troupe, running for the track team and traveling with her family!

 Arjun Delity (he/him)

-Arjun is a sophomore at Lexington High School, and is thrilled for his first year on the Youth Board.
-He feels strongly about mental health because he wants to change how it is though about at his school.
+Arjun is a junior at Lexington High School and is thrilled to be continuing onto his second year on the Youth Board.
+He feels strongly about mental health because he wants to change how it is thought about at his school.
 Arjun's mindset is that the best way to do so is to educate the community of Lexington, both students and parents, to help them understand how serious mental health can be.
 At school, Arjun is involved with robotics and jazz, and plays tennis outside of school.
 However, his primary passion is Indo-Chinese food.

 Avani Kabra (she/her)

-Avani is currently a junior at Lexington High School and she is very excited about her first year on the LYFS Board!
+Avani is currently a senior at Lexington High School and she is excited for her second year on the LYFS Youth Board!
 She is extremely passionate about addressing the stigmatization of mental health within the Lexington community.
 Avani believes that awareness and education is key to finding ways to help people with mental health conditions.
 In her spare time, Avani enjoys traveling around the world, playing soccer, and taking pictures.

 Mina Lee (she/her)

-Mina is a new member to the LYFS Youth Board and is currently a junior at Lexington High School.
-She joined the youth board this year to have the opportunity to help teens and parents overcome the stigma of mental health and highlight the impact of cultural stress in Lexington.
+Mina is in her second year on the LYFS Youth Board and is currently a senior at Lexington High School.
+She joined the Youth Board to have the opportunity to help teens and parents overcome the stigma of mental health and highlight the impact of cultural stress in Lexington.
 She is especially passionate on spreading positivity at the high school.
 Her other interests include music and photography.
 At LHS, she is the president of her class and is also an avid fan of smoothies and hugs.